bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 #### Operational Parameter Resource

 Each interaction is a FHIR Operation using a Bundle.
-The BUndle entries will consists of parameters, patients, etc.
+The Bundle entries will consists of parameters, patients, etc.

-The table below is only showing the standard parameters included in each Bundle; each Operation may have more parameters such as withHistory or mother's PHN.
+The table below is only showing the standard parameters included in each Bundle; each Operation may have more parameters such as withHistory.
 More detailed information regarding each Operation can be found in the [Operation definitions](artifacts.html#operation-definitions).

 Parameter Name|Parameter Value|Comments|IN, OUT, both
 :---|:---|:---|:---